sparksammy/SwitchJoy/README.md

 ## But wait, can I do it on a LAN?

 Sure, but it's pretty advanced.
 Basically: setup a DNSMasq server with your web server's local ip pointing to conntest.nintendowifi.net (make sure to "sudo service dnsmasq restart" after editing "/etc/hosts"!) and just like that you have a basic homebrew app!

+# Looking for new contributors.
+Because it's hard for me to maintain a moving target, I need a break from SwitchJoy.
+Probably forever.
+So feel free to give a pull request.